Welfare Party of India called union budget an attempt to perplex the nation and not enough to sail it through the prevailing economic crises.

 Dr Ilyas pointed out that with impending Chinese aggression and concerns regarding national security, the Budget for Defence allocation was not hiked in 2021-22 but remained Rs 3,47,088 crore, almost the same as the Rs 3,43,822 crore in the current year which is shocking.

-Dr Ilyas pointed out that the central government has given allocation in budget to states of West Bengal, Assam, Tamil Nadu and Kerala as these states are going to elections and called it a political signalling.
+Dr Ilyas pointed out that the central government has given allocation in budget to states of West Bengal, Assam, Tamil Nadu and Kerala as these states are going to elections and called it political signalling.

-Dr Ilyas pointed out that the budget resonates around to give grand social schemes but without proper road map for implementation they are nothing but jumlas.
+Dr Ilyas pointed out that the budget resonates around to give grand social schemes but without a proper road map for implementation they are nothing but jumlas.

 Dr Ilyas said a budget should be devised by the government by articulating the general concerns of the people but no such relief was seen for the common man, no tax relief for the salaried class, nothing for migrant workers and MGNREGA was also not mentioned.

-Dr Ilyas pointed out that with the Farmer’s agitation there was expectations for farmers in this budget but overall budgetary allocation to agriculture was down by 8% from last year and there was no major announcement of any flagship schemes for the farmers, MSP was not extended to all the crops.
+Dr Ilyas pointed out that with the Farmer’s agitation there were expectations for farmers in this budget but overall budgetary allocation to agriculture was down by 8% from last year and there was no major announcement of any flagship schemes for the farmers, MSP was not extended to all the crops.

-Dr Ilyas strongly criticised the government which is on selling spree as this budget focused on disinvestment and privatisation, announcing, and disinvestment of two PSU banks and PSU companies LIC IPO, BPCL, CONCOR, Pawan Hans and Air India and said this will not help in rebalancing the economy.
+Dr Ilyas strongly criticised the government which is on a selling spree as this budget focused on disinvestment and privatisation, announcing, and disinvestment of two PSU banks and PSU companies LIC IPO, BPCL, CONCOR, Pawan Hans and Air India and said this will not help in rebalancing the economy.